zinkins/Svelto.ECS.Tests.Unity/README.md

 These tests run on the latest beta version of Unity at the time of the last update.

+# instructions:

+open the project in Unity
+open window General -> Test Runner
+Run tests (currently only in play mode)

 ## Feel free to contribute with new tests, all valid PRs will be accepted and appreciated!